The Committee consisted of the following Members:

 As you say, of those 2 million, around just more than half a million are in the social services child protection and care system.
 We think that about 1.5 million are not getting any visible form of support.
 Some will get troubled families support of some kind, but we think there is a group in there who are not getting the early identification and support that they would benefit from to enable those problems not to escalate.

 You mentioned the gangs figure; around 70,000 children self-identify as being in gangs.
 Of those, 30,000 are 10 to 15-year-olds.
 Many more know people who are in gangs.
-We think those statistics demand reference, not only because they are children who need support now, but to better understand the policy response, which needs to be multifaceted, long term and start from birth.
+We think those statistics demand reference, not only because they are children who need support now, but to better understand the policy response, which needs to be multifaceted and long term and to start from birth.

 Anne Longfield: The system we have at the moment does not see a child as a whole.
 One of my frustrations is that no matter how good a policy intervention in one Department is, it only fixes one set of symptoms; it does not look at the causes overall.
 Huge amounts of energy and effort—and sometimes distraction, I have to say—get taken up with particular initiatives that are in a health box, school box or crime box.
 Actually, none of us is as conveniently neat as that.